Learning Processes

 This type of learning is mainly associated with training.
 In this learning process, cats associate their voluntary actions with the consequences.

-- Positive Reinforcement: Adding something pleasant for the cat (e.g., giving a treat when a cat sits for us; they will be more likely to sit in the future due to positive reinforcement).
-Positive reinforcement training should always be the first choice in training.
+- Positive Reinforcement: Adding something pleasant for the cat (e.g., giving a treat when a cat sits for us).
+The cat will be more likely to sit in the future due to positive reinforcement.
+Positive reinforcement training should always be used in training.

 Engaging (Positive) Emotions